What Is Tone Color in Music?

 Warmer: Refers to the low tones.

-Softer: This means a long and smooth attack and more harmonic content (more amplitude in higher frequencies) in the sound or instrument.
+Softer: This means a longer, smoother attack and more harmonic content (higher amplitude in higher frequencies) in the sound or instrument.

-Cleaner: A more pronounced harmonic content in the sound or instrument.
+Cleaner: Produces clearer, more distinct harmonic content in the sound or instrument.

-Dirtier: Less prominent harmonic content in the sound or instrument.
+Dirtier: Contains less prominent harmonic content in the sound or instrument.

-Edgier: Sharper attacks and more prominent higher frequencies of sound.
+Edgier: Sharper attacks and more noticeable higher frequencies in the sound.

 The tone color in the Human Voice